Traveling with Your Children with ASD

 - Research health food store locations so you know where to buy safe foods once you arrive.

-Flying by air can be the fastest way for you to get to your destination, but it can also present the most challenges, such as:
+Flying by air can be the fastest way for you to get to your destination, but it can also present the most challenges if you're traveling with a child who has autism.
+Some examples of challenges your child may encounter when traveling by air include:

 - Navigating through a crowded, noisy airport (especially if your child elopes)